RESTful APIs with ZF2, Part 3

 Now that we have the technical solution out of the way, we're still left with the bulk of the work left to accomplish: providing end-user documentation detailing the various payloads, errors, etc.

-the OPTIONS method, and the other uses a hypermedia link in
+method, and the other uses a hypermedia link in every response to

-The OPTIONS method allows for you to return a body in the
+method allows for you to return a body in the response, and also

-response, and also allows for content negotiation.
-The theory, then, is
+allows for content negotiation.
+The theory, then, is that you return

 {